 The poem is written in five parts.
 I wrote each section as I completed either an individual interview or a set of interviews.
 I wanted each section to be able to live on its own and tell its own story.
 I hoped to discover through the sections’ iterative and evolving interactions what the poem was truly about and how the emergent themes related to one another to tell a bigger story.
 I pray, however flawed, I have succeeded in hearing their hearts and learning a bit more of my own.

 Across generations of continents What do it mean to be haunted?

 by a virus.
 A bluegrass grandma in Sparta, Tennessee died today;

 So did Ntozake Shange.

 I wonder is it was they knew each other?
+Ntozake and grandma?

 a Universe of Us?